TalkTalk broadband routers 2025: What router will I get?

 Legacy TalkTalk routers

 All four routers featured in this guide are relatively new, but how do they compare to some of TalkTalk’s previous routers?
 There are plenty of older TalkTalk routers in use around the country.
 The last iteration was the Super Router.
+The TalkTalk Wi-Fi Hub Black has also now been consigned to legacy, though there are still some customers with this old router.

 See also